Stories

 Vassar Awards Grants for Six Signature Programs to be Held at the New Vassar Institute for the Liberal Arts

-The Institute for the Liberal Arts at Vassar, scheduled to open in the fall, will host a series of symposiums during the 2024–25 academic year that address multifaceted issues of local, national, and global concern, College officials announced this week.
+The Vassar Institute for the Liberal Arts, scheduled to open in the fall, will host a series of symposiums during the 2024–25 academic year that address multifaceted issues of local, national, and global concern, College officials announced this week.
 The College awarded grants to members of the Vassar community for Signature Programs on a wide variety of topics.
-Located adjacent to the campus, the Institute, the Heartwood Inn, and the Salt Line restaurant are in the final stages of construction.
+Located adjacent to the campus, the Institute, The Heartwood at Vassar hotel, and The Salt Line Hudson Valley restaurant are in the final stages of construction.

 Vassar’s new Institute for the Liberal Arts, scheduled to open this fall.